gboeing/latex-template/paper/README.md

  - use pdflatex instead of xelatex/lualatex for compatibility with arxiv/publishers
  - use natbib/bibtex instead of biblatex/biber for compatibility with arxiv/publishers
+ - avoid subfolders: keep any figures or other files as siblings of the .tex file
  - use `\enquote{}` for quote marks and `\textit{}` for italics; avoid boldface
  - use `\citet{}` and `\citep{}` for textual and parenthetical citations, respectively
  - use en dash (`--`) for ranges of values